mehermvr/pidgeot/README.md

 make
 ```

-that handles ensuring cxx compiler is clang and the generator is ninja. check the makefile to change versions for your setup.
+Check the makefile to change compiler versions for your setup.

-im making this change so i can commit that dogleg works